How to Track the Value of SAP Implementations | HCLTech

 Integrating these frameworks into SAP transformational projects is crucial to ensuring that value is monitored comprehensively from the start of the implementation journey to its completion.

-Understand that the implementation continues after going live.
-Organizations need to pay more attention to the importance of this exercise when KPIs are only loosely established.
+Understand that the implementation doesn’t end with go-live.
+Organizations tend to overlook the importance of this exercise when KPIs are only loosely established.
 This is generally due to insufficient planning for post-implementation evaluation, cost concerns and, most importantly, the overemphasis on implementation completion.

 Because the implementation partner often transitions to another system integrator more experienced at providing support, it’s crucial to coordinate both partners to ensure that any incremental enhancements needed to meet the intended objectives and adhere to established KPIs are completed successfully.